Academic Calendar 2024-2025

 EPID 832 Mental Health/Critical Inquiry

 This course will provide students with in-depth substantive knowledge about the evolution of health issues that have shaped policy and mental health services.
 3.0 credit units.
-Not offered 2024-25.
+Winter.

 PREREQUISITES: EPID 801 or permission of course instructor